-A) Complete a Notice of Intended Marriage and lodge it with your Celebrant - at least 1 calendar month prior to your ceremony. * All Notices must be typed - see link below.
+A) Complete a Notice of Intended Marriage and lodge it with your Celebrant - at least 1 calendar month prior to your ceremony. * All Notices must be completed online to avoid a $50 admin fee each - hand written or not completed online) see link below.

-C) If you have previously been married you will also need to provide original divorce papers or if applicable, a death certificate.
+C) If you have previously been married you will also need to provide original divorce order or if applicable, a death certificate.

 D) If either of the parties getting married do not speak/ understand English they will need an Interpreter.
 The interpreter is required to complete a Statutory Declaration to be signed by the Marriage Celebrant on the day.

 NB.
 Check out the video

 If you'd like some more details in relation to the Notice of Intended Marriage form - see below

 i) All couples must complete a Notice of Intended Marriage and have their signatures witnessed by an authorised person and then "lodged" with their Celebrant (via Simple ceremonies) , at least 1 calendar month prior to their ceremony date. * Your Notice of Intended Marriage form must be completed online to avoid a $50 admin fee each - hand written or not completed online.

 You will need to make a booking prior to completing your Notice.